untrix/im2latex/README.md

 This project holds source code of a neural network model (an encoder-decoder style neural sequence generator with soft visual attention) solving the im2latex request for research of [OpenAI](https://openai.com/) with the best BLEU score (89%) reported at the time of this writing.

 ## Introduction
 Please visit the [project website](https://untrix.github.io/i2l/) for a full description of what this research work is all about.
-The website includes links to the [research paper](https://arxiv.org/abs/1802.05415) that this code implements, as well as the dataset, visuals etc.
+The website includes links to the [research paper](https://arxiv.org/abs/1802.05415) that this code implements, as well as the dataset, visuals, pretrained model weights etc.

 >**Before you start with the code, be sure to [read the paper](https://arxiv.org/abs/1802.05415)** first.
 This code supports the paper, not the other way around!
-The main objective for providing this code is to enable AI researchers to iterate atop this work.
+The main objective for providing this code is to enable AI researchers to iterate on top this work.

 ## Platform